-A series of spatial intervention mapping for uMhlathuze Municipality is shown at overleaf.
+A series of spatial intervention mapping for uMhlathuze Municipality is shown at overleaf, notably areas of economic growth and development as well as settlement intervention areas.

-Map 63: Areas of Economic Growth and Development
+Map 62: Areas of Economic Growth and Development

 - The need to consolidate all environmental studies undertaken independently for the respective former municipal areas. - The protection of strategic agricultural resources but also the initiation of interventions aimed at achieving maximum poverty alleviation and economic growth. - Rural Framework Plans are being rolled out in the rural areas to guide land and decision making and thereby providing guidance and confidence to investors and residents. - Conservation/Tourism Assets are prevalent in the whole municipal area. - Interventions around densely settled peri-urban areas is of an incremental nature.
 As such, land use management responses in terms of guidelines are required.
 In addition, the implementation of the NUSP. - A total of eight expansion areas have been identified to absorb growth and development in the municipality.
 Planning and budgeting for the provision of bulk infrastructure (roads, electricity, water and sewer) to these areas are required to that the development of these areas can be enabled.